Rascal Flatts: 2005–2007: Me and My Gang and Still Feels Good

-Rascal Flatts's thirteenth chart entry, "What Hurts the Most", was released in December 2005.
+Rascal Flatts's thirteenth chart entry, "What Hurts the Most", was released in January 2006.
 This song had previously been recorded by Mark Wills in 2003.
-Rascal Flatts' version of that song was released as the first single from their fourth album Me and My Gang, which was released in 2006.
-For this album, the band worked with producer Dann Huff.
-They switched producers to create a more band-oriented album.
-Rascal Flatts' rendition of "What Hurts the Most" was a crossover hit for the band, reaching No. 1 on both the country and adult contemporary charts, as well as peaking with the top 10 on the Billboard Hot 100.
-After it, the album's title track was released as the second single and charted in the Top 10 at number 6.
+Rascal Flatts' version of that song was released as the first single from their fourth album Me and My Gang, which was released in April.
+For the full album, the band worked with producer Dann Huff to create a more band-oriented album.
+Rascal Flatts' rendition of "What Hurts the Most" was a crossover hit for the band, reaching No. 1 on both the country and adult contemporary charts, as well as peaking at #6 on the Billboard Hot 100, spending a total of 51 weeks on the latter chart.
+The album's title track was released as the second single and reached #6 on the country chart.
 The third and fourth singles, "My Wish" and "Stand", both reached number one.

-Also in 2006, the group charted in the top 10 of the Hot 100 with a cover of Tom Cochrane's "Life Is a Highway", which they recorded for the Pixar film Cars.
-Although "Life Is a Highway" was not released to country radio, several country stations did begin playing the song, causing it to chart within the top 20 of Hot Country Songs.
+In the summer of 2006, the group charted in the top 10 of the Hot 100 again with a cover of Tom Cochrane's "Life Is a Highway", which they recorded for the Disney/Pixar film Cars.
+Although "Life Is a Highway" was not released to country radio, many country stations began playing the song, causing it to chart within the top 20 of Hot Country Songs.
 Me and My Gang had the highest US debut of 2006, with 722,000 units in April.
 The album spent 15 weeks at No. 1 on the Billboard Top Country Albums chart and was the second-best selling album of 2006 (behind High School Musical), with sales totaling to about 3.5 million by year's end.
 The album's success led the band to take the spot of top-selling artist for all genres of music, which had not been accomplished in 15 years by a country group.
+In the summer of 2007, the band recorded a cover of the 1968 Beatles song "Revolution" for the film Evan Almighty.